benpptung/appstackr/README.md

 |
 |-- views
 |   |
-|   \-- snippet
+|   \-- components
 |
 |-- dist
 |-- stacks.js
 \-- appstackr-settings.json
 ```
-While using command `appstack`, it will load the files described in `stacks.js`, concat, minifiy and write to the `public` and `views/snippet` directory.
+While using command `appstack`, it will load the files described in `stacks.js`, concat, minifiy and write to the `public` and `views/components` directory.

 While using command `appbuild`, it will copy the `js`, `img`, `css`, and `asset` directories under `public` folder, add version control hash, and write to `dist/public` directory, and refactor the urls in `views` and `css` files.